I am currently a licensed contractor performing remodeling services for residential and commercial customers in Wisconsin.

-Many people install vinyl siding or concrete board sding to improve the look and value of their home.
-With budgets tighter than ever now, contractors and do-it-youselfers are tearing off the original siding, and installing a thin foam board underneath claiming it will improve the energy efficiency of the property.
-Is this true?
-Depends.
+Many people install vinyl siding or concrete board siding to improve the look and value of their home.
+With budgets now tighter than ever, contractors and do-it-youselfers are tearing off the original siding and installing a thin foam board underneath, claiming it will improve the energy efficiency of the property.

-Foil faced foam board insulation is a great idea but is not a good choice for hot climates or cold climates as an exterior insulation product.
-We will start with hot climates.
+Foil-faced foam board insulation is a great idea, but is not a good choice for hot climates or cold climates as an exterior insulation product.

-In cold weather climates, you actually want your building to absorb as much heat that the sun gives off, not reflect it.
-So it doesn't make a lot of sense to install a product like this for an exterior application unless you live in a perfect world of 70 and sunny in which case, you wouldn't need insulation.
+In cold weather climates, you actually want your building to absorb as much heat as the sun gives off, not reflect it.
+So it doesn't make a lot of sense to install a product like this for an exterior application unless you live in a perfect world of 70 degrees and sunny.
+In which case, you wouldn't need insulation.

 Basically, if you want extra R-value for your walls but do not want to tear off your siding, don't bother with the foam board.
 You are economically better off spending your money on dense pack cellulose insulation for the stud wall cavities and the company performing the work will charge you less because they can just drill through the existing siding without taking it off.

 If you are tearing the siding off anyway, it would be beneficial if you are adding at least an R-10 to the exterior.
 You can still do the dense pack cellulose.

 If In Doubt, Hire an Energy Consultant